Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Conclusion

-\begin{quote} The simple idea of splitting a sample into two and then developing the hypothesis on the basis of one part and testing it on the remainder may perhaps be said to be one of the most seriously neglected ideas in statistics, if we measure the degree of neglect by the ratio of the number of cases where a method could give help to the number of cases where it is actually used. \end{quote}
+In this paper we demonstrated how to use standard statistical techniques such as sample splitting and quantile regression to fit a neural network that outputs accurate predictions and valid prediction intervals.
+We proposed two procedures with provable coverage guarantees that improve current state-of-the-art methods in terms of interval length and predictive accuracy.
+The ease and transparency of the two procedures advocate their application to many deep neural networks in order to express the uncertainty of their predictions.
+As data sets grow in size, the cost of using a validation set decreases, making the observation of \citet{Barnard74} even more accurate today: \begin{quote} The simple idea of splitting a sample into two and then developing the hypothesis on the basis of one part and testing it on the remainder may perhaps be said to be one of the most seriously neglected ideas in statistics, if we measure the degree of neglect by the ratio of the number of cases where a method could give help to the number of cases where it is actually used. \end{quote}